-What is an amber What is a red behaviour? behaviour?
-Red behaviours are outside of safe and Amber behaviours have the potential to be outside of safe and healthy behaviour.
+What is a green behaviour?
+What is an amber behaviour?
+What is a red behaviour?
+Green behaviours reflect safe and healthy sexual development.
+They are displayed between children or young people of similar age or developmental ability and reflective of natural curiosity, experimentation, con- sensual activities and positive choices Amber behaviours have the potential to be outside of safe and healthy behaviour.
 They may be of potential concern due to age, or developmental differences.
-A potential concern due to activity type, frequency, duration or context in which they occur. healthy behaviour.
+A potential concern due to activity type, frequency, duration or context in which they occur.
+What can you do?
+Red behaviours are outside of safe and healthy behaviour.
 They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, develop- mental or power differences.
 They may pose a concern due to the activity type, frequency, duration or the context in which they occur What can you do?
+Amber behaviours signal the need to take notice and gather information to assess the appropriate action.
 What can you do?
-Amber behaviours signal the need to take What can you do? notice and gather information to assess the appropriate action.
-Red behaviours indicate a need for immediate intervention and action.
-Amber behaviours 9-13 Red behaviours 9-13 uncharacteristic and risk-related behaviour, e.g. sudden and/or pro- vocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing verbal, physical or cyber/virtual sexual bullying involving sexual aggression LGBT (lesbian, gay, bisexual, transgender) targeted bullying exhibitionism, e.g. flashing or mooning giving out contact details online viewing pornographic material worrying about being pregnant or having STIs exposing genitals or masturbating in public distributing naked or sexually pro- vocative images of self or others sexually explicit talk with younger children sexual harassment arranging to meet with an online acquaintance in secret genital injury to self or others forcing other children of same age, younger or less able to take part in sexual activities sexual activity e.g. oral sex or inter- course presence of sexually transmitted infection (STI) evidence of pregnancy behaviour?
-Amber behaviours have the potential to be outside of safe and healthy behaviour.
-They may be of potential concern due to age, or developmental differences.
-A potential concern due to activity type, frequency, duration or context in which they occur.
-What can you do?
-Amber behaviours signal the need to take notice and gather information to assess the appropriate action.
-Amber behaviours 9-13 uncharacteristic and risk-related behaviour, e.g. sudden and/or pro- vocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing verbal, physical or cyber/virtual sexual bullying involving sexual aggression LGBT (lesbian, gay, bisexual, transgender) targeted bullying exhibitionism, e.g. flashing or mooning giving out contact details online viewing pornographic material worrying about being pregnant or
+Red behaviours indicate a need for opportunities to give positive feedback and additional information.
+Amber behaviours 9-13 immediate intervention and action.
+Red behaviours 9-13 Green behaviours 9-13 solitary masturbation use of sexual language including swear and slang words having girl/boyfriends who are of the same, opposite or any gender interest in popular culture, e.g. fashion, music, media, online games, chatting online need for privacy consensual kissing, hugging, holding hands with peers uncharacteristic and risk-related behaviour, e.g. sudden and/or pro- vocative changes in dress, withdrawal from friends, mixing with new or older people, having more or less money than usual, going missing verbal, physical or cyber/virtual sexual bullying involving sexual aggression LGBT (lesbian, gay, bisexual, transgender) targeted bullying exhibitionism, e.g. flashing or mooning giving out contact details online viewing pornographic material worrying about being pregnant or having STIs exposing genitals or masturbating in public distributing naked or sexually pro- vocative images of self or others sexually explicit talk with younger children sexual harassment arranging to meet with an online acquaintance in secret genital injury to self or others forcing other children of same age, younger or less able to take part in sexual activities sexual activity e.g. oral sex or inter- course presence of sexually transmitted infection (STI) evidence of pregnancy